Tabu (2012 film): Plot

-Three disparate women dwell in an old building in Lisbon.
-Aurora, an octogenarian living off her pension, eccentric, talkative and superstitious, seeming more dead than alive, and Santa, her housemaid from Cape Verde, live at the same apartment.
+Three disparate women live in an old building in Lisbon.
+Aurora, an octogenarian living off her pension, eccentric, talkative and superstitious, and Santa, her housemaid from Cape Verde, live in the same apartment.
 Santa is semi-literate, but proficient in the divinatory art of voodoo.
-Pilar, their neighbor and friend, a Catholic middle-aged woman, and militant social benefactor, involves herself in their psychodramas.
+Pilar, their neighbor and friend, middle-aged, Catholic, and a militant social benefactor, involves herself in their lives.

 Pilar has another friend, a romantic painter in love, a gentleman who insists on offering her tacky pieces of art.
-But Pilar is more concerned with Aurora: with Aurora's solitude, with her frequent escapes to the casino.
-She is even more worried about Santa, with her long silences and devil arts.
-Santa thinks it better to take care of oneself without annoying others, so keeps quiet.
+But Pilar is more concerned with Aurora: with Aurora's solitude, with her frequent trips to the casino.
+She is even more worried about Santa, with her long silences and foreboding presence.
+Santa thinks it better to take care of oneself without annoying others, so she keeps quiet.

-Something else concerns the old lady: understanding she will die soon, she feels someone is missing her, someone her friends have never heard about: Gian-Luca Ventura.
+Something else concerns Aurora: understanding she will die soon, she feels someone is missing her, someone her friends have never heard about: Gian-Luca Ventura.
 So she asks Pilar to find him.
-She succeeds in doing so and the man appears.
-He is an old colonist, a disturbed man, from Mozambique, a former Portuguese colony.
+She succeeds in doing so, but not long after receives word that Aurora has died.
+Gian-Luca is an old man, who lived in Mozambique, a former Portuguese colony.
 Another story emerges, beginning: "Aurora had a farm in Africa at the foothill of Mount Tabu..."